Royals vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has collected 78 hits with 17 doubles, a triple, 20 home runs and 45 walks.
-He has driven in 51 runs with seven stolen bases.
+- Mookie Betts has 82 hits with 18 doubles, a triple, 22 home runs and 47 walks.
+He has driven in 55 runs with seven stolen bases.

-- Betts takes a two-game streak with at least one hit into this contest.
-In his last five games he is hitting .250 with two doubles, two home runs, four walks and six RBI.
+- Betts brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .500 with three doubles, four home runs, six walks and 10 RBI.

 Betts Recent Games